oneaudit/openpoc/README.md

 ![Holloways Stats: Number of PoCs](.github/images/Holloways/count.svg)
 ![Holloways Stats: Exclusive PoCs](.github/images/Holloways/exclusive.svg)

 Holloways has a private repository adding support for additional sources.
-While the implementation is private, the results are still open to everyone.
+While the implementation is private, the results are still open to everyone through the automated continuous integration.

 * ✅ Automated continuous integration
 * ✅ For fun and profit, enjoy ✨